cchinthapatla/mobile-automation/README.md

-# Update Login Credentials and Device UDID
+Update Login Credentials and Device UDID

-Navigate to MobileTest.properties(ConfigFiles/MobileTest.properties), add the login(username and password values) credentials accordingly.
+Navigate to testdata.xlsx(testdata/testdata.xlsx), add the login(device udid, username and password values) credentials accordingly.

 update device udid(deviceUDID value), we can get the device udid by a command "adb devices" after connect the real device/emulator to your system.

-# To run TestNG suite file:
+To run TestNG suite file:

 Right click on testng.xml file and Run as TestNG Suite.